chrislevn/chrislevn.github.io/blog/archive/2023-11-13-introduction-to-robotics-with-cyobot.md

 ## Microcontrollers
 Microcontrollers are small computers that are used to control other devices.
 They are used in a wide range of applications, including robotics, home automation, and industrial automation.
 They are also used in a wide range of industries, including automotive, aerospace, and medical.
 They are great for specific tasks that require a lot of processing power, but they are not good for general purpose computing.

-Usually in a microcontroller, there are 3 main components: CPU, memory and I/O ports.
+Usually in a microcontroller, there are 3 main components: CPU, memory and I/O peripherals.

 - CPU is the brain of the microcontroller.
 It is responsible for executing instructions and performing calculations.
 - Memory is used to store data and instructions.
 There are 2 main types of memory: RAM and ROM.
 RAM is used to store data and instructions temporarily.
 ROM is used to store data and instructions permanently.
+- I/O peripherals -- The input and output devices are the interface for the processor to the outside world.
+The input ports receive information and send it to the processor in the form of binary data.
+The processor receives that data and sends the necessary instructions to output devices that execute tasks external to the microcontroller.

 ## What is Cyobot?